bMacroni/MindClear/README.md

 ## 🆘 Support

-For support, email support@foci.app or create an issue in this repository.
+For support, email mindclear-studio@gmail.com or create an issue in this repository.

 ---

 **Mind Clear** - Empowering productivity through intelligent assistance.

 *Built with ❤️ for users managing anxiety and depression through structured productivity.*